 The peer review of teaching—like the peer review of research—is a widely accepted mechanism for promoting and assuring quality academic work and is required for the purpose of promotion and tenure at Penn State.
 The peer review process in resident instruction typically involves a faculty reviewer observing a peer’s classroom.
 The reviewer then summarizes her observations in a document that is to be included in the reviewee’s dossier.

-To address the need for hybrid course peer review at Penn State, members of the Penn State Online Sub-committee on Faculty Engagement have designed, implemented, and assessed a peer review process for hybrid course use.
-The Peer Review Guide for Hybrid Courses at Penn State is based on the “Seven Principles for Good Practice in Undergraduate Education,” a summary of 50 years of higher education research that addresses good teaching and learning practices.
+To address the need for faculty peer reviews of teaching at Penn State, members of the Penn State Online Coordinating Council's Sub-committee on Faculty Engagement have designed, implemented, and assessed a peer review process for face-to-face and hybrid course use.
+(A similar tool was also created for online courses.)
+The Peer Review Guide for Face-to-Face and Hybrid Courses at Penn State is based on the “Seven Principles for Good Practice in Undergraduate Education,” a summary of 50 years of higher education research that addresses good teaching and learning practices.
 While instruments such as end-of-course surveys provide a measure of student satisfaction with a course, the Seven Principles provide a useful framework to evaluate the effectiveness of online teaching.
-Each adapted principle is described in detail in the Guide, including examples of evidence of how a principle may be met in a hybrid course.
+Each adapted principle is described in detail in the Guide, including examples of evidence of how a principle may be met in a face-to-face or hybrid course.
 Resources for additional information are also included.

-The Peer Review Guide for Hybrid Courses at Penn State is composed of two parts:
+The Peer Review Guide for Face-to-Face and Hybrid Courses at Penn State is composed of two parts:

 - An Instructor Input Form to be completed for the reviewer by the reviewee in advance of the peer review, and

-- The actual Peer Review Guide for Hybrid Courses at Penn State, which is to be completed by the reviewer during the peer review.
+- The actual Peer Review Guide for Face-to-Face and Hybrid Courses at Penn State, which is to be completed by the reviewer during the peer review.

-- Peer Review Guide for Hybrid Teaching at Penn State (Microsoft Word version that can be customized)
+- Peer Review Guide for Face-to-Face and Hybrid Teaching at Penn State (Microsoft Word version that can be customized)

 Following the peer review, the reviewer summarizes her observations in a document that is to be included in the reviewee's dossier—identical to the procedure followed in resident instruction.
 (NOTE: The following examples are ficticious.)